Not Now (film)

 Not Now (originally titled as Pudgy in "Not Now") is a 1936 Fleischer Studios animated short film starring Betty Boop and Pudgy the Pup.
 It is now in public domain.

 Synopsis

-A noisy cat is preventing Betty Boop from getting any sleep at night.
-When Betty asks the cat to be quiet, it replies "not ne-ow".
-Pudgy tries to chase the cat away, and after much trouble, he seemingly succeeds... until all the cats in the neighborhood appear outside Betty's window.
+A noisy, caterwauling cat is preventing Betty Boop from getting any sleep at night.
+When Betty asks the cat to stop, it replies "not ne-ow".
+Pudgy tries to chase the cat away, and after much trouble, he seemingly succeeds.
+That is, until all the cats in the neighborhood appear outside Betty's window.